The Ultimate Bohol Itinerary for 3 Days

 You can swim right up to the tumbling water itself for a relaxing water massage.
 You can take some great photos from the bamboo bridge as well.

 Note that the parking area is only accessible for motorbikes, not cars.
-From where you leave your scooter, you will need to follow a steep 1 kilometers (0.6 miles) descent through the jungle to reach the waterfalls.
+From where you leave your scooter, you will need to follow a steep 1-kilometer (0.6 miles) descent through the jungle to reach the waterfalls.
 This will take around 20-30 minutes each way subject to how slippery the route is.

 Ingkumhan Falls